dartorth/Wrist-Manipulator/README.md

 ### 3. Method

 #### 3.1.
 Collecting background parameters.
 During a manipulation in theatres or in ED a pressure pad is used to determine pressure applied to the patient’s surfaces.
 This allows the representation of the local pressures experienced by the surfaces during such a manipulation.
 This tool then can be used to determine the forces required to produce the corrective to be delivered by the actuators.
-The tool will also be used to validate the conjecture that the device will provide a more uniform application of pressure to the patients
+The tool will also be used to validate the conjecture that the device will provide a more uniform application of pressure to the patients limb surfaces

 #### 3.2.
 The device
-A 3 printed frame is designed with actuator points and chanells for the inflatable bladders.
+A 3 printed frame is designed with actuator points and channels for the flexible bladders.
-A lockable hydralic actuator is designed, for the prototype we will be using standard syringes
+A lockable hydraulic or mechanical actuator is designed; for the prototype we may be using standard syringes